 Safety Person will be responsible for the exchange of LTT procedures with outside contractors and provide appropriate training of outside contractor's procedures to Company Name's employees.

 3.2 Area supervisor

 Area Supervisors will authorize their employees to perform LTT.
-Area supervisors will appoint primary responsibility to one authorized employee when group lockout is performed.
-Area supervisors will also perform removal of locks and tags when the authorized employee is unable to perform such task (see chapter 7).
+Area supervisors will appoint primary responsibility to one authorized employee when a group lockout is performed.
+Area supervisors will also perform the removal of locks and tags when the authorized employee is unable to perform such task (see chapter 7).
 Area supervisors will provide locks and appropriate lockout devices to authorized employees.

 3.3 Authorized employees